 At CLS Sports, we understand how difficult it can be deciding between our multitude of artificial pitch options.
 The whole process can sometimes be daunting, as there are many artificial football pitch design and construction choices, from painted macadam surfaces, to 3G turf pitches.
 Because of this, we strive to make the synthetic pitch design process as seamless as possible, all the while paying close attention to your needs from the outset.

 As it's so important to get the design aspect right in the creation of artificial grass pitches, we provide planning and funding advice so you can make informed decisions on the best synthetic pitches - whether for rugby, football, cricket, hockey or tennis settings.

 When you have picked your choice of surface which is best suited to your sport, we'll conduct preliminary investigations which ensure the right location, site and surroundings are in place.
 Whilst we can't usually change the pitch location, we make sure all costs are clearly outlined as some synthetic turf engineering is difficult to carry out, and depending on the site can make costs counterintuitive.
 For the artificial pitch design process, we consider:

 Based on our findings, your requirements as a sports club, your budget and type of sport played, we'll plan a synthetic turf surface which has the right performance characteristics.
 Depending on the sport that the pitch will be used for, you have numerous options for how it's built.
 Shockpads vary in this case, as football pitches have different requirements when compared to hockey pitches for example.

-Subject to the site specific ground conditions there are two alternative construction options for the base; engineered and dynamic.
+Subject to the location's ground conditions, there are two main options when constructing the base of artificial turf pitches: engineered or dynamic.